We Love —

 Your dining choices

-This offer is based on a full board stay (breakfast, lunch and your evening meal served in the main buffet restaurant - includes house wine, beer, soft drinks and tea and coffee with lunch and dinner).
-Please see the details section for further information about your board basis.
+This is a full board stay.
+Your breakfast, lunch and evening meal will be served in the main restaurant, accompanied by selected drinks (house wine, beer, soft drinks and tea and coffee with lunch and dinner).

 Savour freshly prepared dishes for breakfast, lunch, and dinner at the charming Panorama restaurant, which offers incredible river views while you dine.
-In addition to your three daily meals, indulge in tea and pastries at 5pm and enjoy a delightful midnight aperitif each evening.
-Fancy a glass of wine or a cocktail whilst you soak up your surroundings?
-Take your pick from 3 bars on board, whether you prefer a cosy lounge with panoramic views or a vibrant spot with live entertainment.
+In addition to your three daily meals, indulge in tea and pastries at 5 pm and enjoy a delightful midnight aperitif each evening.
+In the evening, sip a glass of wine or a handcrafted cocktail as you take in the scenery.
+With three bars on board, you can unwind in a cosy lounge with panoramic views or join the buzz of a vibrant spot with live entertainment.

 Life on board